 To obtain a good ground connection, the metal underneath the head of at least one bolt must be clean of insulating protective coating and a serrated washer should be used.
 After tightening the bolts we recommend that you seal the area suitably in order to avoid corrosion of the grounding point.

 Use stainless steel bolts and washers.

-For detailed grounding information, read Grounding and RF protection on page 56.
+For further grounding information read Appendix C Grounding and RF protection on page C-1.